har-si/dotfiles-linux/docs/setupGuide.md

     * Edit the .desktop entry of gnome-terminal (need sudo)
     * Delete `Actions=new-window;preferences;` line under `[Desktop Entry]`
     * Delete everything under `[Desktop Action new-window]` and `[Desktop Action preferences]`

+---

+## Theming Gnome Shell
+1. Download GTK Themes from gnome-look.org
+1. Extract and store in `~/.themes` or `~/.icons`
+1. Open Gnome Tweaks and change the desired themes and icons
+1. Open User Themes Extension settings and set the desired themes
+1. Copy and replace the GTK-4.0 folder files from the themes folder to `~/.config/gtk-4.0`
+1. For blur effects, edit the Blur-My-Shell settings (panel, application, overview)
+1. For gaps, use Tiling Assistant Extension to add gaps, maximize windows, and Tiling State